The length of time each item appears on your credit report depends on the type of information involved.

 While successfully paid credit accounts can stay on your report for up to twenty years, some types of negative credit information can remain visible for up to six years.

 One such negative factor is debts in collections, which can severely damage your credit.
 The big question is, how long do collections stay on your credit report?
-In this guide, we answer these questions and look at ways you can rebuild credit.
+In this guide, we answer this question and look at ways you can rebuild credit.

 What happens if your debt is sent to collections?